 Modules 5 through 9 of the course each cover a business discipline: marketing, management and entrepreneurship, accounting, finance, and economics.
 There is a case associated with each business discipline and students will work in groups of 3 on the cases.
 Instructions for the group case work will be provided on D2L.
 All of the submissions will include an Excel file with some form of work in Excel.
 Some of the submissions also will include some form of a written document associated with the work in Excel.
-For instance, a submission may be an Excel file that shows the mechanics of the data analysis and a writeup that explains the analysis and interpretation of the results.
-If you are in a group and one of the students in the group is not contributing, please notify the instructor.
+You must rename the excel files in a way that it includes HW# an ALL groupmates official first names and last names.